How to Win the Admissions Game: An Online Guide for Healthcare Students

 Timon Kaple, Ph.D., is a full-time writer and researcher.
 His work focuses on sociolinguistics, small-group folklore, the anthropology of sound, higher education, and student support services.
 He has experience as an ethnographer and enjoys conducting fieldwork and archival research.

-Rebecca (MSW, LCS) is a psychotherapist and writer in Philadelphia, specializing in working with and content about eating disorders, anxiety, depression, infertility, substance abuse, grief and loss, gender and sexuality, trauma, and adjustment to life changes.
+Rebecca Newman, MSW, LCSW is a psychotherapist in Philadelphia, specializing in eating disorders, anxiety, depression, infertility, substance abuse, grief and loss, gender and sexuality, trauma, and adjustment to life changes.
 She earned a BA in Creative Writing from Oberlin College and an MSW from the University of Pennsylvania, where she received the John Hope Franklin Award for Combating American Racism.

 Each spring, high school seniors and transfer students across the country apply to college programs.
 For students pursuing a healthcare education, this time can be especially stressful.
 There’s keeping your grades up, researching programs, taking exams, writing essays, and gathering multiple letters of recommendation.
 It may seem like a lot, but there are a few simple steps you can take to make the entire pre-college experience far more successful.
 If you’re an aspiring medical assistant, CNA, OTA, or if you’re interested in any of today’s top healthcare careers, learn how to put your best foot forward and beat the admissions game.